aws/aws-encryption-sdk-dafny/README.md

 First, clone that repository to some local location.

-Then, run `bin/generate-code.sh`, passing the root location of your polymorph repository as a parameter.
+Then, from the root of this repository, run `bin/generate-code.sh`, passing the root location of your polymorph repository as a parameter.

 Finally, you'll need to manually run a code formatter as described in the [README](./aws-encryption-sdk-net-formally-verified/Source/API/Generated).